gyng/Texte/README.md

 # Texte

-A minimal HTML rich text editor, with nice things such as ligatures, keyboard shortcuts, and export to HTML included.
-Uses browser spellcheck if available.
+A minimal HTML rich text editor, with nice things such as persistent storage, ligatures, keyboard shortcuts, and export to HTML included.

 ## Installation

 1. Clone or download this repo.
 2. Open `index.html` in a modern web browser.

+## Features

+* HTML5 persistent storage
+* Export to HTML
+* Ligatures via CSS
+* &#8776;80 characters per line
+* Responsive layout via Skeleton

+And everything your browser has (fullscreen, spellcheck, print).

 ## Shortcuts